'His doctor said he's dying,' Mom of 9-year-old NC boy with a failing donor-heart asks for Christmas cards to cheer him up

 However, 3 years later the donor-heart appears to be failing and William's mom fears this could be the last Christmas for her little boy as she posted a bleak but faith-filled update.

 "William's body is rejecting his heart and is only given months to live.
 William is just 9 years old.
 He is at 80% heart failure.
-He is not a candidate for a new heart because his immune system is too strong and it would just reject a new one," wrote a friend of the family to WFMY.
+He is not a candidate for a new heart because his immune system is too strong and it would just reject a new one," wrote a friend of the family to WFMY News 2.

 RELATED: Four-year-old boy raising awareness while fighting a rare brain tumor